 Another common concern from people with whom we discuss our hair waste research is around congestion.
 Collecting this new waste stream will ultimately put more trucks on the road, some have argued.
 This is a fair assumption.
 We have all seen the same result with the rise of free next day deliveries which, of course, has also resulted in yet more trucks on the road collecting all those cardboard boxes.
 Thankfully, this is not the case with GSC hair recycling.

 Hair essential piggybacks onto our metal recycling service.
 It is lightweight by comparison and is almost always collected with salon metal waste.
-What’s more, partnering with First Mile allowed us to utilise pre-existing courier and logistics systems.
+What’s more, we utilise pre-existing courier and logistics systems.
 Ultimately, the result of our diversion of hair waste is no extra trucks, no added congestion.

 Welcome, devil’s advocates